klittle314/googlesheet_shinyapp_min_example/README.md

 You need to have a Google Drive account and googlesheets package installed and a shinyapps.io account

-You need to have a Google Sheet like the example here in your drive: https://docs.google.com/spreadsheets/d/1QhPtrsukBCVZJ-t-nSxCLR1J2OCX-yVReAGVYXIzexM/edit?usp=sharing
+You need to have a Google Sheet like the example here in your Google Drive: https://docs.google.com/spreadsheets/d/1QhPtrsukBCVZJ-t-nSxCLR1J2OCX-yVReAGVYXIzexM/edit?usp=sharing

-to set up and test for failure, open the app and in your console type gs_auth()
+To set up and test for failure, open the app and in your console type gs_auth()

 Grant permission to googlesheets to operate on your behalf with Google Sheets and Google Drive.